 - Where will our locations for testing and screening be?
 How many parts tested return the no trouble found (NTF) code?

-- How will the forward stocking locations feed back to the repair center?
+- How will the forward stocking locations direct goods to the repair center?

 - Which parts are serviceable?
 For example, do your network devices support hot-swapping core components?